The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Despite rave reviews in other places, all I can say is: even given all the new features, I find OmniWeb slightly underwhelming.
 Site-by-site preferences - which may be OmniWeb 5's most useful feature - really demonstrate that serious problems with the Web itself are the larger issue . . . in short, if one site behaves so profoundly differently from other sites that my browser settings need changing, there's no good reason for me to visit that site.
 Since most of OmniWeb 5's other new features exist in (or are capable of being closely or completely emulated with) other browsers, it is hard to recommend OmniWeb despite the fact that it's an otherwise unobjectionable - and attractive-looking - piece of software.

-That aside, if there is one single feature that makes OmniWeb worth its $29.95 price tag, it has to be its genuine (yet still a bit buggy) ability to check web sites for updates, on both a scheduled and manually-instantiated basis.
-Other software claims to do this, but OmniWeb just does a better job of it, and the bugs in the current implementation - while they are not show stoppers - are actively being addressed.
+That aside, if there is one single feature that makes OmniWeb worth the download, it has to be its genuine (yet still a bit buggy) ability to check web sites for updates, on both a scheduled and manually-instantiated basis.
+(As a matter of fact, OmniWeb is the key tool I use to check for software updates on The Mac Orchard!)
+Other software claims to do this, but OmniWeb just does a better job of it.

 User Reviews